atharavmishra/atharavmishra/README.md

 # 👋 Hi, I’m @atharavmishra

 -  ❤️ I love to create and experiment
-- 🌱 currently mastering android native development
+- 🌱 Currently mastering android native development
 - 📫 You can reach me at atharvmishra77@gmail.com

 ## 🏆 GitHub Trophies